nodejs/nodejs.dev/content/get-involved/index.en.md

 ## Community Discussion

-* The [GitHub issues list](https://github.com/nodejs/node/issues) is the place for discussion of Node.js core features.
+* The [GitHub Issues list](https://github.com/nodejs/node/issues) is the place for discussion of Node.js core features.
 * For real-time chat about Node.js development use one of the platforms below
   * For IRC, go to `irc.libera.chat` in the `#node.js` channel with an [IRC client](https://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients) or connect in your web browser to the channel using [a web client](https://kiwiirc.com/nextclient/)
   * For Slack, there are two options: